Oklahoma House Bill 1674 (2021): Provisions

 The second provision introduces a new law which grants civil and criminal immunity to a motorist who unintentionally injures or kills someone while fleeing a riot, had "reasonable belief that fleeing was necessary to protect the motor vehicle operator from serious injury or death", and was driving with "due care" at the time of the incident.

-The last provision introduces a new law which would fine an organization found to have conspired with someone who committed a riot-related crime ten times the fine for that crime.
+The last provision introduces a new law that would fine an organization found to have conspired with someone who committed a riot-related crime ten times the fine for that crime.